Lectionary Bible Studies and Sermons

 Paul opposes Peter.
 2:11-14

-From 1:11, climaxing in our passage for study, 2:11-14, Paul sets out to demonstrate the authority of his gospel (right standing in the sight of God as a gift of grace appropriated through faith in Christ, and not of works).
-Paul wants his readers to know that he "received the gospel by revelation from Jesus Christ", and not from man, and that the truth of this message was confirmed by the Jerusalem apostles.
-In 2:1-10, Paul gives an account of the Jerusalem council where his gospel was confirmed by the apostles.
-In our passage for study, Paul records his clash with Peter in Antioch following the arrival of the Jerusalem council's letter.
+In our passage for study, Paul records his clash with Peter in Antioch following the arrival of a letter from the Jerusalem church.
 The letter sought to regulate "table fellowship" between Jews and Gentiles - that the Gentile believers "abstain from" food sacrificed to idols, marital union within prohibited kindred and affinity, strangled meat and blood.
-In response to these regulations, Peter withdrew from the Gentile believers in Antioch.
+In response to these regulations, Peter withdrew from the Gentile members of the Antioch church.
 Paul was incensed and sought to maintain the authority of his gospel of grace against Peter, whose actions interfered with "the freedom we have in Christ Jesus".

 The passage